Slipping rib syndrome

-Surgery to remove a piece of a rib or the costal cartilage, the unique cartilage found only at the ends of the ribs may be recommended if either structure is protruding.
-Even surgeons consider these options “aggressive.”1
+Surgery to remove a piece of a rib or the costal cartilage, the unique cartilage found only at the ends of the ribs may be recommended if either structure is protruding and sticking into the other ribs.
+Even surgeons consider these options “aggressive.”(5)

 Prolotherapy for Slipping Rib Syndrome and rib attachments

 Above we spoke about the effectiveness of ultrasound in diagnosis slipping rib syndrome.
 In the image below, the caption reads, “Musculoskeletal ultrasound is used in our office to guide Prolotherapy injections in cases of slipping rib syndrome.”

 Injury to the cartilage tissue in the lower ribs or the sternocostal ligaments in the upper ribs seldom completely heals naturally.
 The sternocostal, rib-sternum, and costochondral joints undergo stress when the rib cage expands or contracts abnormally or when excessive pressure is applied on the ribs themselves.

 The ribs are attached in the front as well as in the back of the body.
 A loose rib in the front is likely also loose in the back.
 The rib-vertebral junction is known as the costovertebral junction and is secured by the costotransverse ligaments.
 Unexplained upper back pain, between the shoulder blades and costovertebral, (rib-vertebrae pain) is likely due to joint laxity and/or weakness in the costotransverse ligaments.